-Credit risk associated with cash, restricted cash and short-term investment is minimized substantially by ensuring that these financial assets are placed with major financial institutions that have been accorded strong investment grade rating.
+Credit risk associated with cash, short-term restricted cash, restricted cash and short-term investment is minimized substantially by ensuring that these financial assets are placed with major financial institutions that have been accorded strong investment grade rating.
 Long-term deposits are held with the Province of Alberta thus bear little credit risk.